Worcester Kiltie Pipe Band

 The Worcester Kiltie Pipe Band is a Grade 2 pipe band from Worcester, Massachusetts.
-It is led by pipe major Davy Methven and lead drummer Colum Lundt.
-They compete in the United States, Canada and the UK and wear the Modern Scott tartan.
+It is led by pipe major David Methven and lead drummer Colum Lundt.
+They compete in the United States, Canada, the United Kingdom, and other nations.
+Worcester Kiltie wears the Modern Scott tartan.
 They were the first band from the United States to rise to prominence in Grade 1, and in 1964 became the first US band to compete at the World Pipe Band Championships.

 History

 Origins

-Formed in 1916, Worcester Kiltie is one of the oldest active pipe bands in the United States.
+Formed in 1916, Worcester Kiltie Pipe Band is one of the oldest active pipe bands in the United States.
 The band was founded by Thomas Denholm, a Scottish immigrant to the Worcester area.
 Denholm was familiar with the Clan Scott organization, and they assisted the early band with fundraising and events.
 To this day, the band wears the Scott tartan.

 The Golden Years

 In 1956, the band decided to put ads in newspapers in Scotland in an attempt to recruit players to move to the United States.
 Among the first to respond was Scottish piper James Kerr, who immigrated to the country and became pipe major.
 He was joined by his cousin, Alex Colville, who took over as lead drummer.
 They led the band to three straight North American Championships between 1961 and 1963, a fourth in 1965 and another in 1971.

 Under Kerr's leadership, the Kilties put themselves on the international piping map in 1969 by winning a significant contest in Scotland and besting the reigning world champions, the Glasgow Police Pipe Band at the Lesmahagow Games.
 They followed that by placing third at the World Championships a few seasons later.

 James Kerr remained the pipe major until retiring in 1983, moving on to become a solo and band judge.